SwethaBatta/jumbledWordSolver/README.md

   - CMU pronouncing dictionary  - https://github.com/Alexir/CMUdict/blob/master/cmudict-0.7b
   - Python module – pronouncing
 -	Using spark to leverage its parallel processing feature to improve performance.
+- Currently, used top 50% values from the filtered list for further computation to improve efficiency.
+This value can be programatically incremented when no results or unsatisfactory results are delivered